 Westinghouse Ceiling Fan Parts

-Below we have listed some of the most common replacement parts when it comes to Westinghouse ceiling fans.
+Below we have listed some of the most common replacement parts as it applies to Westinghouse Ceiling Fans.
 If you have a fan which is a few years old, sometimes these parts can get damaged or destroyed just through standard wear or usage.
-If you have kids, you may need to replace a pullchain for instance because they have pulled on it too hard and the pullchain has come out of it's socket.
+If you have kids, you may need to replace a pullchain for instance because they have pulled on it too hard and the pullchain has come out of it’s socket.
 We also have reviews of ceiling fan screws, which can be used to attach your Westinghouse ceiling fan to the mounting or secure the canopy.